srmacpherson/Learning-Journal/Northcoders Full Stack Software Engineer Bootcamp (Online, full-time: 13 weeks).md

 ### Week 10
 Day One: Agile, Scrum and Intro to Group Portfolio Project <br>
 Day Two: Project Brief and Planning a Pitch <br>
+Day Three: Project Pitch and Spiking new Technologies <br>